Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Introduction

 \section{Introduction}

 Bilevel problems were formulated for the first time in 1934 by H.v.
-Stackelberg \cite{dempe2006foundations}.
+Stackelberg~\cite{dempe2006foundations}.
 Since then, they have been widely used in economics and game theory, in particular to model strategic behaviors.
-One issue is that these problems are NP-hard to solve \cite{dempe2006foundations, colson2005bilevel}.
-Linear bilevel problems can easily be reformulated as one-level problems, but the introduction of binary variables render these reformulations intractable for large systems \cite{pozo2017bilevel}.
-In power systems, bilevel problems can be used to model the behavior of a price-maker in electricity markets, to evaluate investment in production facilities, to model the best transmission network investments \cite{gabriel2012complementarity}, to evaluate the vulnerability of power systems to deliberate \cite{arroyo2005terrorist} or unintentional \cite{arroyo2010vulnerability} outages, and more recently for demand response management by tariff design in a smart grid setup \cite{kovacs2019demand}.
+One issue is that these problems are NP-hard to solve~\cite{dempe2006foundations, colson2005bilevel}.
+Linear bilevel problems can easily be reformulated as one-level problems, but the introduction of binary variables renders these reformulations intractable for large systems~\cite{pozo2017bilevel}.
+In power systems, bilevel problems can be used to model the behavior of a price-maker in electricity markets, to evaluate investment in production facilities, to model the best transmission network investments~\cite{gabriel2012complementarity}, to evaluate the vulnerability of power systems to deliberate~\cite{arroyo2005terrorist} or unintentional~\cite{arroyo2010vulnerability} outages, and more recently for demand response management by tariff design in a smart grid setup~\cite{kovacs2019demand}.
 Due to the size of the networks, the tractability of bilevel problems is critical for these applications.

-The approach used here derives from the active-set strategy \cite{fukushima2002active}.
-The lower-level problem is replaced with its active constraints in a one-level reformulation in order to obtain a more tractable version of the bilevel problem.
+The approach used here derives from the active-set strategy~\cite{fukushima2002active}.
+The lower-level problem is replaced with its active constraints in a one-level reformulation, avoiding the use of binary variables and thus obtaining a more tractable version of the bilevel problem.
 However, there can be multiple possible sets of active constraints to consider, depending on the value of the variables of the upper-level problem.
 To avoid having to identify the possible active sets at every run of a model, machine learning techniques can be used.
-This is particularly interesting for power systems applications in which similar calculations may have to be carried out very often with only a few parameters changing, especially when the market is involved.
+This is particularly interesting for power systems applications in which similar calculations have to be carried out very often with only a few parameters changing, especially in problems related to bidding in the electricity markets.

+In this paper, we study the problem of a strategic generator optimizing its bids on the day-ahead market, with the market modelled by a DC Optimal Power Flow (DCOPF).
+This problem has been largely studied.
+It has been formulated for different types of generators, including virtual power plants~\cite{shafiekhani2019} or a retailer considering demand response~\cite{sharifi2020}.
+Different set-ups have been considered, such as stochastic ones~\cite{ruiz2009}, multi-period, with non-convex operating constraints~\cite{ye2019} or incomplete information~\cite{li2005}.
+The problem of strategic bidding in different markets at once has also been studied~\cite{rintamaki2020}.
+However the size of the test cases remains small due to the complexity of solving bilevel problems.